seatonjiang/gitmoji-vscode/README.md

 1. Open [Visual Studio Code](https://code.visualstudio.com/)
 2. Press `Ctrl+Shift+X` to open the Extensions tab
-3. Type `gitmoji-vscode` to find the extension
+3. Type `Gitmoji` to find the extension
 4. Click the `Install` button, then the `Enable` button

 ## Configuration